peterajhgraham/Quantum_State_Visualization/README.md

 # Quantum State Visualization

-This project demonstrates how to represent and visualize quantum states on an Arduino Board using density matrices in Julia.
+This project demonstrates how to represent and visualize quantum states on an Arduino Board using density matrices.

 ## Directory Structure